yy502/inkscape-laserpecker/README.md

 8) Select all of your shapes if you have more than one.
 They do not have to be grouped.
 Now, just in case, double convert them to path from "Path" > "Object to Path".
 9) `Extensions` > `LaserPecker` > `LaserPecker Gcode Generator`
 10) Fill in the values as prompted and click `Apply` to generator Gcode.
 11) Ignore any warnings.
-The auto generated markers overlay on top of your grapgics can be deleted.
+The auto generated markers overlay on top of your graphics can be deleted.

 ## Filling Your Shapes With Lines